spatialos/UnrealGDK/README.md

 Although every feature you need to build your optimal SpatialOS game may not be ready yet, this is a great time to get involved and shape the Unreal GDK.
 We are committed to improving the GDK rapidly, aiming for an alpha release in Autumn 2018.

+## Feature List
+  See the [full feature list](docs/features.md) for what is supported in the pre-alpha

 ## Known issues
  See the [Known issues](docs/known-issues.md) documentation.